JashanChopra/JashanChopra/README.md

 ### Hey! 👋 I'm an aerospace engineer who took a turn into software engineering.
-I live in Boulder, Colorado and currently work at Ball Aerospace.
+I live in Washington D.C and work on software for satellite ground systems.

 ## Work